Intermodalics/pickit-docs/docs/robot-integrations/yaskawa/yaskawa_example_picking_program.rst

 The idea of the program is the following:

-- If an object is found, its model and pick point ID are retrieved.
+- If an object is found, and is within reach of the robot arm.
   The robot moves to the object to pick it.
   Next, the robot moves to a fixed drop off position, and finally it moves to a corrected drop off position.
   The corrected position is based on the pick offset and the fixed drop off position.